Links on Android Authority may earn us a commission. Learn more.

 The Inspire 3 is the best affordable sleep tracker from Fitbit

 The Inspire 3 then uses these data sets and your sleeping heart rate to provide a sleep score.
-We found the Inspire 3’s scores very accurate compared to our perceived exhaustion in the morning.
+We found the device’s scores very accurate during our Fitbit’s Inspire 3 review compared to our perceived exhaustion.
 We were especially impressed when it kept up with largely disrupted sleep patterns due to travel.
 Compared to other fitness trackers at this price point, the Fitbit Inspire 3 provides fantastic, reliable sleep data.
 Plus, with its slim form factor, it’s incredibly comfortable for overnight wear.
 In the morning, our reviewer especially appreciated the Smart Wake alarms that help optimize your REM cycles.
 It’s also just a strong wearable with plenty else to offer.

 The Inspire 3 isn’t, however, Fitbit’s best available fitness tracker.
-Right now, that title belongs to the Fitbit Charge 5 which provides more smart features, and built-in GPS.
+Right now, that title belongs to the Fitbit Charge 5 ($134 at Amazon) which provides more smart features and built-in GPS.
 The Inspire 3 is more affordable, though, at about $30 less.
 If budget is a concern, the Inspire 3 is a great value.

 What makes it stand out